 Daily rallies are held between teams, where the simple question "How are you?" is an opportunity to support each other and hear the good news when someone got out of the hot spots where battles are being fought or to know the team's psychological state and make critical decisions when they need help.

-Start a daily debriefing for all employees.
+Start a daily debriefing for all team members.
 Take 2 minutes daily to know everyone's safe state asking them: How are you?
 What about your children?
 Do you need any help?

 At the very beginning of the war, when people were evacuating from the hot spots, they needed to come to the office and pick up a few laptops/monitors for colleagues who hadn't had such an opportunity.
 However, we hadn't envisioned such a function at first.
 It was where team spirit, values, and support came into play.

-At the same time, our IT department continues to work, technically supporting employees.
+At the same time, our IT department continues to work, technically supporting our people.
 I know there have been cases when equipment has already been bought abroad.
 Since our work is tied to a good Internet connection and a computer, we struggle to provide that as much as possible.

 My predictions for the development of the labor market